BlueBrain/circuit-build/doc/source/circuit_files.rst

   - ``cell_proteins`` with UUID of one of the tables from ``/library/cell_proteins``
   - ``synapse_proteins`` with UUID of one of the tables from ``/library/synapse_proteins``

-Each row correspond to a different GID.
+Each row corresponds to a different GID.

 For instance, one row from ``/cells`` table can look like: